Last updated on August 30th, 2023 at 10:13 amJump to Recipe

 To prevent your stuffing from becoming too dry, make sure to use enough liquid (broth or stock) when moistening the mixture before baking.

 You can also cover the stuffing with foil during baking to retain moisture and uncover it for the last portion of baking to achieve a crispy top.

 What to serve with homemade cranberry stuffing?

-Cooked stuffing can be kept in the fridge for up to 4 days and up to 1 month frozen.
-Ensure to cool it down first, then store in air-tight containers.
+Cooked stuffing can be kept in the fridge for up to 4 days and for up to 1 month frozen.
+Ensure to cool it down first, then store it in air-tight containers.

 To heat, moisten with some broth and melted butter.
 Follow the steps for different reheating methods:

 - On the stovetop: Heat oil or butter in a pan, then add the stuffing.
 Flatten like a pancake and cook each side until golden brown.